Medmas07/PhantomLLM/README.md

 The long-term goal is to keep expanding and maintaining compatibility with as many LLM browser UIs as possible.

+Important: this project is for educational, research, and testing use.
+It is not a guarantee of production-grade reliability against third-party UI changes.

 ## Core features

 - Multi-provider routing (`ChatGPT`, `Gemini`, `Perplexity`, and more providers in progress)
 - Single Playwright worker with one persistent browser context and provider-specific tabs
+- Configurable fallback chain across providers (`fallback_enabled`, `fallback_models`)
 - CLI chat loop with history management
 - OpenAI-compatible endpoint: `POST /v1/chat/completions`
 - Tool/action execution protocol (`<ACTION>...</ACTION>`) for local file operations